LoveNui/ETL-with-AWS-EMR-and-MWAA/README.md

 ![](images/dag_spark_config.PNG)

-***1. Create an Amazon S3 bucket in the same region where you are creating the Amazon MWAA environment***
+***2. Create an Amazon S3 bucket in the same region where you are creating the Amazon MWAA environment***

+- Amazon MWAA isn't available across all regions.
+Make sure you select a region where the service is actually available.
 - Make sure the bucket name starts with 'airflow-' in order to be compatible with the template we will use later on.
-- Upload the data, the avg_sal_etl.py file, the CloudFormation template airflow_cft.yml, and the DAG.py file for the data pipeline.
+(You may need to change the bucket name in [DAG.py](dags/DAG.py) and [avg_sal_etl.py](avg_sal_etl.py).)
+- Create a folder named data and upload the files [data/train_features.csv](data/train_features.csv), [data/train_salaries.csv](data/train_salaries.csv), and [data/test_features.csv](data/test_features.csv).
+- Create a folder named dags and upload the [DAG.py](dags/DAG.py) file.
+You must put the file in the dags folder since the airflow environment will look specifically for this folder.
+- Create a folder named etl and upload the [avg_sal_etl.py](avg_sal_etl.py) file.

 ![](images/S3_bucket_prerequisites.PNG)

-***2. Launch the MWAA airflow environment in CloudFormation with airflow_cft.yml***
+***3. Launch the MWAA airflow environment in CloudFormation with airflow_cft.yml***

 - Wait for the template to complete; it should take around 20 minutes.

 ![](images/cloudformation_template.PNG)

-***3. Go to Amazon Managed Apache Airflow and open the airflow UI***
+***4. Go to Amazon Managed Apache Airflow and open the airflow UI***

 - Turn on to start the DAG.
 Manually trigger the DAG if necessary.
 - The airflow DAG runs on the DAG.py file in s3://airflow-salary-prediction-de/dags/

 ![](images/airflow_dag.PNG)

-***4. Amazon EMR cluster automatically provisioned and Spark application submitted***
+***5. Amazon EMR cluster automatically provisioned and Spark application submitted***

 - Go to Amazon EMR and find the cluster that's running.
 - Double check that the average salary step is in queue waiting to be executed.